Experimental verification of Arcsine laws in mesoscopic non-equilibrium and active systems

+Indeed, arcsine laws are observed over a vast range of stochastic phenomena, which include the fluctuation of stock prices \cite{dale1980arc}, waiting time distributions of human dynamics \cite{baek2008testing}, and leads in competitive sports such as football or basketball \cite{clauset2015safe}.

-A large number of processes in the natural sciences follow the properties of the Wiener process, and consequently, the arcsine laws.
-Notably, operations in the microscopic regime have low degrees of freedom, where fluctuations can dominate the system's thermodynamic properties.
-These fluctuations are modeled successfully using the arcsine distributions.
-In recent times, the electron current in cold quantum dots \cite{sanchez2013correlations}, the net number of steps of a molecular motor \cite{schmiedl2008efficiency}, position fluctuation of a particle in a periodic potential \cite{pigolotti2017generic}, and the work done on the system in micrometer-sized stochastic Carnot engines \cite{barato2018arcsine}, have been shown to follow the arcsine distribution.
-Apart from non-equilibrium systems, entirely disparate systems including the quantum state of a dressed photon in a fiber probe \cite{saigo2018quantum}, the fluctuation of stock prices \cite{dale1980arc}, waiting time distributions of human dynamics \cite{baek2008testing}, leads in competitive sports like football or basketball \cite{clauset2015safe} as well as various random walk models \cite{bel2006random}, are examples that follow arcsine distributions.
-These laws can even be modified to include the behavior of fractional Brownian motion \cite{sadhu2018generalized}, non-Markovian processes \cite{singh2019generalised}, and processes that display anomalous diffusion \cite{akimoto2020aging}.
+Wiener processes also appear in the statistical description of microscopic systems as a coarse-grained description of the effect of the environment on the dynamics of the system.
+Naturally, arcsine-laws have also been observed in this context.
+Notable examples include the quantum state of a dressed photon in a fiber probe \cite{saigo2018quantum}, the electron current in cold quantum dots \cite{sanchez2013correlations}, the net number of steps of a molecular motor \cite{schmiedl2008efficiency}, the position fluctuation of a particle in a periodic potential \cite{pigolotti2017generic} and various random walk models \cite{bel2006random}.
+Recently, there have also been generalizations of arcsine laws to include the behavior of fractional Brownian motion \cite{sadhu2018generalized}, non-Markovian processes \cite{singh2019generalised}, and processes that display anomalous diffusion \cite{akimoto2020aging}.